microsoft/dstoolkit-text2sql-and-imageprocessing/CONTRIBUTING.md

 Make sure to replace [your-github-username] with your actual GitHub username and [your-repository-name] with the name of your forked repository.

 ## Set Up Access to Relevant Services
 Please ensure that you have the appropriate permissions and credentials to avoid any issues during the contribution process.
 This includes Azure DevOps project, repository, pipelines and Azure Subscription.
-If your contribution requires access to Azure Machine Learning compute, make sure you have the necessary permissions and access before proceeding with your changes.

 ## Install Dependencies and Validate Environment
 Before making changes, ensure that you have installed all the dependencies required for the project.
-This include Conda, Python 3.8 (ideal), azureml sdk v2 and tools.
+This include Conda, Python 3.8 (ideal) and tools.
 Validate that your development environment is set up correctly and meets the project's requirements.

 ## Create a Branch
 Create a new branch for your contribution.
 It's important to create a new branch for each contribution to keep the main branch clean and stable.
 You can create a new branch using the following command: